awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    + **Minimum size** – Specify the minimum number of nodes that the managed node group can scale in to\.
    + **Maximum size** – Specify the maximum number of nodes that the managed node group can scale out to\.
    + **Desired size** – Specify the current number of nodes that the managed node group should maintain at launch\.
+**Note**
+Amazon EKS does not automatically scale your node group in or out\.
+However, you can configure the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md) to do this for you\.

+**Node group update configuration**

+   Select either **Number** or **Percentage**\.
+   + **Number** – Select and specify the number of nodes in your nodegroup that can be updated in parallel\.
+These nodes will be unavailable during update\.
+   + **Percentage** – Select and specify the percentage of nodes in your nodegroup that can be updated in parallel\.
+These nodes will be unavailable during update\.
+This is useful if you have a large number of nodes in your node group\.

 1. On the **Specify networking** page, fill out the parameters accordingly, and then choose **Next**\.
    + **Subnets** – Choose the subnets to launch your managed nodes into\.